Tutorial ~ Make your own Stickers (using blank envelope labels)

 *

 3. Add clip art if you wish [insert – picture] to match your package theme.
 If you have no specific theme, just choose something your child will like.
-Try some of these: hearts, flowers, stars, animals, teddy bears, sports… whatever you want.
+Maybe hearts, flowers, stars, animals, teddy bears, sports… whatever you want.

 Stickers7